Recovering Damages for Internal Trauma in Ada, OK

 Internal Bleeding (Hemorrhage)

-Unrecognized internal bleeding results in shock from blood loss with potentially fatal consequences.
+Untreated internal bleeding results in shock from blood loss and can be fatal.

 Solid Organ Injuries